quay/clair/Documentation/concepts/matching.md

 A [Matcher](../reference/matcher.md) node is responsible for matching vulnerabilities to a provided IndexReport.

 Matchers by default are also responsible for keeping the database of vulnerabilities up to date.
-Matchers will typically run a set of Updaters which periodically probe their data sources for new contents, writing new vulns to the database when discovered.
+Matchers will typically run a set of Updaters which periodically probe their data sources for new contents, storing new vulnerabilities in the database when discovered.

 The matcher API is designed to be called often and will always provide the most up-to-date VulnerabilityReport when queried.
-This VulnerabilityReport summaries both the container's contents and any vulnerabilities affecting the container image.
+This VulnerabilityReport summaries both a manifest's contents and any vulnerabilities affecting the contents.

 See our [api](../howto/api.md) guide to learn how to view our api specification and work with the Matcher api.